Medically Reviewed

 • An increase in drug/alcohol use.

-• Change in sleep and eating habits.
+• A change in sleep and eating habits.

 • Talking about feeling hopeless or empty.

-• Increase in anxiety and agitation.
+• Increased feelings of anxiety and agitation.

 • Exhibiting extreme mood swings.